 When acting as the Land Use Authority the City Council shall not be bound by the recommendations of Reviewing or Recommending Bodies and may set its own conditions and requirements consistent with this title.

-Recording of the Final Plat: Following Land Use Authority approval, the completion of the subdivision improvements as described in this title or the filing of the bond agreement, escrow, or letter of credit as described in this chapter, the filing of the warranty deposit, and the signing of the plat by the Mayor and City Recorder, and all other required officials along with other utilities including, Ballard Water Improvement District, Moon Lake Electric, Gas, Strata Networks, Uintah County Fire Marshall, Uintah County Health Department, the final plat shall be presented by the applicant or subdivider to the Uintah County Recorder for recording and a stamped/signed copy shall be given to the Ballard City Recorder.
+Recording Of The Final Plat: Following Land Use Authority approval the signing of the final plat by the Mayor and City Recorder, and all other required officials along with other relevant utilities including, but not limited to, Ballard Water Improvement District, Moon Lake Electric, Gas, Strata Networks, Uintah County Fire Marshall, Uintah County Health Department, the final plat shall be presented by the applicant or subdivider to the Uintah County Recorder for recording and a stamped/signed copy shall be given to the Ballard City Recorder.

 Post-approval: The City shall submit, within thirty (30) days after approving a final plat, to the Utah Geospatial Resource Center (so the subdivision can be included in the 911 database) either: